 2. History of Changes.
-When a calendar event is entered or edited, LawToolBox makes an unalterable record of tracking “who made what change and when.”
+When a calendar event is entered or edited, LawToolBox makes an immutable record of “who made what change and when.”
 For example, case managers can see who entered or updated events, when a trigger date was first entered, when a date was modified, when location fields were updated, and when a trigger date was changed from an all day event to a time-bound appointment.
 This history raises the bar and creates a level of accountability where staff does not delay or procrastinate docketing because their work product is completely transparent:

 4. Customizing Deadlines.
 LawToolBox provides a method for “expert” or “admin” users to add custom notes to specific deadlines in a rule-set.
-For example, for the “Deadline to respond to written discovery” a custom note can be added such as “Direct all PI discovery to Helen to draft responses”.
+For example, for the “Deadline to respond to written discovery” a custom note specific to your firm can be added such as “Direct all PI discovery to Helen to draft responses”.
 Another way rule-sets can be customized is rules-based deadlines that users don’t want to see for any case can be permanently hidden.
 For example, in California and extra 20 days are added to deadlines to serve legal papers in cases where a party resides outside the US … this scenario can be hidden so that users never see this deadline if none of their cases involve parties outside the US.

-5. Calendar Events are Labelled as Triggers, Deadlines and/or Appointments.
+7. Calendar Events are Labelled as Triggers, Deadlines and/or Appointments.
 When a calendar event is labelled as a “Trigger”, or “Deadline”, and/or an “Appointment”, it allows users to quickly filter by these labels.
 For example, with a single click users can find all of their “Appointments”:

-6. Filter Deadlines by Trigger Dates.
+8. Filter Deadlines by Trigger Dates.
 LawToolBox has implemented a TimeLine view where users click on any trigger date that’s been entered and end-users can immediately see a filtered view of their calendar events that display only the trigger date and the dependent deadlines.
 Users get a one-click view of ONLY the deadlines they need to review:

-8. Deadline Analytics.
+9. Deadline Analytics.
 LawToolBox runs data analytics across its entire database of rulesets to give end-users the ability to predict how long it takes for a court to rule on a motion, or the average length of a case from filing through trial with a single click.
 Legal professionals can compare analytics across the LawToolBox database with cases just in their own law firm, and even just the cases they are involved with:

-9. Modern Law Practice Requires Robust Deadline Management Tools.
+10. Modern Law Practice Requires Robust Deadline Management Tools.
 LawToolBox has not only included these features in its award-winning Office 365 apps, but we are rolling out functions through our API for our integration partner over the next few quarters.
 Even without rules-based calculations, these powerful features and tools super-charge and enhance calendars with unique and robust tools and features.